 “No, no, no,” said Kovash.
 “I need a guarantee from the ridiculous man.
 I am going to be killed.
-I have seen this devil, the Marksman, and looked him in the eye.”
+I have seen this devil, and looked him in the eye.”

 “No good,” related Bodi.
 “He needs guarantees.
 He says… his life is in danger… He has seen the Devil… looked him in the eye.”